DSLucasHM/AI_StockAnalyst/README.md

 ### 📚 About the Project

+This AI-powered stock analysis system simulates in-depth conversations between virtual financial analysts.
+Each stock is explored through dialogues with a domain specialist connected to real-time web data and a geopolitical expert assessing global risk factors.
+The result is a detailed, context-rich financial report built entirely by collaborative AI agents.

-This AI-powered stock research engine uses LangChain, LangGraph, and OpenAI models for in-depth analysis.
-It leverages Tavily for targeted web searches and Pydantic for data integrity, processing stock symbols through an agentic workflow to generate comprehensive financial reports.
-The system excels at automated, data-driven research and narrative creation, highlighting its advanced AI capabilities.
+Technically, the system leverages LangChain, LangGraph, and OpenAI models to coordinate a multi-agent workflow.
+Tavily powers targeted web searches, while Pydantic ensures data integrity throughout.
+The architecture is modular, scalable, and optimized for automated, data-driven research and narrative generation.

 ---